 Prepping the chicken wings is a little fiddly at first.
 But once you’ve done the first couple, the rest are a lot quicker.
 The basic idea here is to give your chicken wings a lollipop shape.
 Each chicken wing will yield 2 chicken lollipops, with all the meat scooped down and the bone is cleared for easy handling.

-To make the lollipop or drumette, you have to prepare the wings by turning the meat portion inside out, separate the flesh from the bone at the bottom portion, scrape the flesh towards the top part with the help of your knife then use your hand to turn the meat portion inside out to create a lollipop.
+To make the lollipop or drumette, you have to prepare the wings by turning the meat portion inside out and separate the flesh from the bone at the bottom portion.
+Scrape the flesh towards the top part of the bone with the help of your knife, then use your hand to turn the meat portion inside out to create a lollipop.
 You can leave the skin on, or you can remove the skin before you start if you prefer.
 I like to leave the skin on, as it crisps up nicely when cooked.
 Yum.

 The technique to do this is actually very simple as seen in the video below, but if you don’t want to deal with the hassle you can buy pre-made lollipops from the store and they will do just fine.

-♦ In a bowl, mix all the ingredients you wish to use as a marinade.
-For my marinade, I love to use ginger, garlic and onion paste, a sprig or 2 of thyme, soy sauce, salt to taste, and lots of chili and black pepper powder.
+¤ In a bowl, mix all the ingredients you wish to use as a marinade.
+For my marinade, I love to use ginger, garlic and onion paste, a sprig or 2 of thyme, soy sauce, salt to taste, and lots of chili and white pepper powder.
 As mentioned above, I love mine super spicy!

-♦ Remove from oven and sprinkle on some sesame seeds or chopped spring onions, or maybe just make a very spicy sauce and coat your chicken lollies in it.
-Serve with the dipping sauce of your choice though they are delicious as is without any dipping sauce.
+¤ Remove from oven and sprinkle on some sesame seeds or chopped spring onions, or maybe just make a very spicy sauce and coat your chicken lollies in it.
+Serve with the dipping sauce of your choice though they are delicious as is anyways.

 Pro tip: Always wrap up the exposed bones of your chicken lollies with some aluminium foil before putting in the oven or on a grill to cook, so the bone doesn’t burn and is clean to hold when biting through your chicken without fear of a bitter taste from a charred bone.